fsprojects/LocSta/README.md

     |> Gen.init seed
 ```

 ### Compositon

-Before we look at ways of composing stateful functions, we need another example to play with:
+Composing stateful functions is a key feature of FsLocalState.
+Before we look at ways of composition, we need another example to play with:

-An *accumulator* that takes an "window" of the last n input values and sums them up:
+An *accumulator* that takes a "window" of the last n input values and sums them up:

 ```fsharp
 let inline accu windowSize (input: 'a) =